Indoor Air Quality

 Uv lights have even been proven to reduce the risk for disease and sickness as well as odors.
 These UV lights typically operate off of low voltage and therefore have an extremely minimal impact on utility costs.

 Air purifiers can be installed in the HVAC system and/or the duct system.
-A whole-house air purifier is undoubtedly worth the money for those with allergies, asthma, and other respiratory conditions.
+A whole-house indoor air quality purifier is undoubtedly worth the money for those with allergies, asthma, and other respiratory conditions.
 The system helps reduce symptoms by removing antagonistic air pollutants.
 This results in less frequent and less intense allergy and/or asthma attacks.

 Even if there are no health conditions, an air purifier will help keep the duct system clean, the HVAC equipment clean, and the home clean.
 Air purifiers are known to help dust be filtered better, kill viral pathogens, and help eliminate the spread of germs.
 It is vital to select the right air purifier for your needs as not all air purifiers are the same.

 Active air purifiers are the best in that they pursue mold spores, VOCs, viral pathogens, dust, allergens, and many other air pollutants.
-Air purifiers help keep the home’s air healthy and clean while also helping the HVAC system work better.
+Air purifiers help keep the home’s indoor air quality healthy and clean while also helping the HVAC system work better.
 HVAC systems that have air purifiers installed tend to last longer, run more efficiently, and have fewer maintenance costs.

 HVAC filters are designed to filter pollutants or contaminants out of the air that passes thru them.
 Air cleaning and filtration can help reduce airborne contaminants, including particles containing viruses.
 Media filtration will help filter out dust, dirt, dander, hair, and many other harmful items that will prevent airflow through the indoor evaporator coil.